conan-io/docs/reference/tools/meson/mesontoolchain.rst

 conan_meson_cross.ini
 ++++++++++++++++++++++++

-This file will contain the same information as the previous *conan_meson_native.ini*, but with additional information to describe host, target, and build machines (such as the processor architecture).
+This file contains the same information as the previous *conan_meson_native.ini*, but with additional information to describe host, target, and build machines (such as the processor architecture).